Math 511: Linear Algebra

 then

-The Inner Product of Coordinate Vectors in an Orthonormal Basis is the Sum of the Component-wise Product
+The Inner Product of Vectors with respect to an Orthonormal Basis in finite dimensional inner product space $V$ is the Sum of the Component-wise Product

 Let $\left\{\mathbf{w}_1,\mathbf{w}_2,\ldots,\mathbf{w}_n\right\}$ be an orthonormal basis for a complex inner product space $V$.
 If